liamzdenek/ferment-ai/memory-bank/progress.md

    - `Model` (with `OpenAIModel` and `AnthropicModel`): LLM provider interfaces
    - `Tool` (with `FileTool` and `CommandTool`): Tool interfaces
    - `Entrypoint` and `ExitPoint`: Starting and ending points for a virtual model
+   - `SendEmailTool`: Tool for sending messages between agents
+   - `ExitPointTool`: Tool for finishing virtual model execution

 3. **Runtime Components**: We have implemented the core runtime components:
    - `Journal`: Central source of truth for the system (as a pure runtime component, not a Construct)
    - `RuntimeModule`: Interface for runtime modules with a single initialize function
    - `createStandardRuntimeModule`: Helper function to create a standard runtime module
    - `createCoreConstructsRuntimeModule`: Function that creates a runtime module for core constructs
-   - `HttpApplication`: HTTP API for the system
+   - `HttpApplication`: HTTP API for the system with `addModule` interface
+   - Binding classes for all construct types (ModelBinding, AgentContextBinding, ToolBinding, SendEmailToolBinding, ExitPointToolBinding)

 4. **TypeScript Configuration**: We have configured TypeScript for the project, including module resolution and other compiler options.